jenniferpeebles/world_toilet_day/README.md

 All data in this summary is from the 2019 5-year averages of the [American Community Survey](https://www.census.gov/programs-surveys/acs) done by the U.S. Census Bureau.

+To use this script, you will need a free API key from the Census.
+You can [request one at this link](https://api.census.gov/data/key_signup.html).

 ACS data is usually released about a year behind.
 ACS data for 2019 was released in calendar year 2020.
 Specifically, the 5-year ACS data is usually released in December, and the 5-year ACS data for 2019 was released in December 2020.

 The 5-year average data averages each metric over the previous five years to provide a less herky-jerky result than would be provided with annual data releases.
 Why do we use the 5-year average data?
 The Census Bureau only publishes 1-year data for the largest cities and counties in America.
 For everybody else, we have to use the 5-year data -- or nothing.